ayonli/type-guard/README.md

 - `@throws(...types: any[])` A decorator that restrains the thrown error of the method.
     - `types` The types of the thrown error, usually a class or a string.
-- `@deprecated(message: string)` A decorator that deprecates the method and emit warning message when the method is called.
+- `@deprecated(message?: string)` A decorator that deprecates the method and emit warning message when the method is called.
     - `message` The warning message, can be used to provide suggestions.

 ```ts